-- Related Resources:Add Image, Calculate Density, Calculate Distance, Calculate Travel Cost, Classify, Classify Pixels Using Deep Learning, Convert Feature to Raster, Convert Raster to Feature, Copy Raster, Create Image Collection, Create Viewshed, Delete Image, Delete Image Collection, Detect Objects Using Deep Learning, Determine Optimum Travel Cost Network, Determine Travel Cost Paths to Destinations, Determine Travel Cost Path as Polyline, Export Training Data for Deep Learning, Fill, Flow Accumulation, Flow Direction, Flow Distance, Generate Raster, Install Deep Learning Model, Interpolate Points, List Deep Learning Model Info, Nibble, Query Deep Learning Model Info, Segment, Stream Link, Train Classifier, Uninstall Deep Learning Model, Watershed
+- Related Resources:Add Image, Calculate Density, Calculate Distance, Calculate Travel Cost, Classify, Classify Pixels Using Deep Learning, Convert Feature to Raster, Convert Raster to Feature, Copy Raster, Cost Path As Polyline, Create Image Collection, Create Viewshed, Delete Image, Delete Image Collection, Detect Objects Using Deep Learning, Determine Optimum Travel Cost Network, Determine Travel Cost Paths to Destinations, Determine Travel Cost Path as Polyline, Distance Accumulation, Distance Allocation, Export Training Data for Deep Learning, Fill, Flow Accumulation, Flow Direction, Flow Distance, Generate Raster, Install Deep Learning Model, Interpolate Points, List Deep Learning Model Info, Nibble, Optimal Path As Line, Optimal Path As Raster, Optimal Region Connections, Query Deep Learning Model Info, Segment, Stream Link, Train Classifier, Uninstall Deep Learning Model, Watershed, Zonal Statistics As Table

 - Version Introduced:10.5

-You can think of SummarizeRasterWithin as taking two layers, one that defines specific areas and another that defines the value of each location across the whole area, and calculating some summary statistic for all of the values that fall within each particular area.
-The layer that defines the areas, inputZoneLayer, is a feature or raster dataset that defines the boundaries of each of the areas (zones) for which a summary values will be calculated.
+You can think of SummarizeRasterWithin as taking two layers, one that defines specific zones and another that defines the value of each location across the whole area, and calculating some summary statistic for all of the values that fall within each particular area.
+The layer that defines the areas, inputZoneLayer, is a raster or feature dataset that defines the boundaries of each of the zones for which summary values will be calculated.
+If the zone layer is a raster, it must have an integer data type.
 The area defining the values, the inputRasterLayertoSummarize, is a raster dataset recording the value of some particular property at each location.

 The statistic can report such properties as the sum of all the values in each area, the maximum value, or the average value.
 The statisticType can be calculated based on some mathematical function, the result of a sorting operation on the values, or an indication of the frequency values.

-- Calculating the total acreage of land-use type for each watershed when given a layer of watershed boundaries and a layer of land-use boundaries by land-use type.
+- Calculate the total acreage of land-use type for each watershed when given a layer of watershed boundaries and a layer of land-use boundaries by land-use type.

-- Summarizing the average value of vacant parcels within each city boundary when given a layer of parcels in a county and a layer of city boundaries.
+- Summarize the average value of vacant parcels within each city boundary when given a layer of parcels in a county and a layer of city boundaries.

-The layer the defines the boundaries of the areas.
+The layer the defines the boundaries of the zones.

 Raster input examples: